danadascalescu00/MultimodalOpinionAnalysis/README.md

 </p>

 Therefore, to ensure a correct evaluation, we use the approach presented in [[3]](#3), where posts in which one of the labels is positive and the other negative are eliminated.
-If one of the components of the post belongs to the neutral class, and the other component belongs to the positive and negative class, respectively, the general feeling of the post will be positive and negative, respectively.
+If one of the post's components belongs to the neutral class and another to the positive and negative classes, respectively, the post's overall tone will be positive and negative, respectively.

 The data set is randomly split into a training set, a validation set, and a test set using an 8:1:1 ratio.